Mexico Energy Report

-- Proprietary and independent power and natural gas prices.
+- Proprietary and independent power and natural gas prices

-- Insightful editorial content - bridging the gap between regulators and the market.
+- Insightful editorial content - Bridging the gap between regulators and the market

-- AOE – Ask Our Experts; our editorial staff are always available.
+- AOE – Ask Our Experts; Our editorial staff are always available

-- ICIS Dashboard – our secure web portal that includes prebuilt and customisable workspaces and historical reports and data.
+- ICIS Dashboard – Our secure web portal that includes pre-built and customisable workspaces and historical reports and data

 The MER enables you to:

-- Gain an understanding of the latest pricing fundamentals for Mexico’s gas and power markets.
+- Gain an understanding of the latest pricing fundamentals for Mexico’s gas and power markets

-- Analyse the potential impacts of Mexico’s evolving energy market, and the opportunities therein, for your business.
+- Analyse the potential impacts of Mexico’s evolving energy market, and the opportunities therein, for your business

-- Identify existing and prospective trading partners.
+- Identify existing and prospective trading partners

-- Stay updated on key legislative issues and infrastructure projects.
+- Stay updated on key legislative issues and infrastructure projects

 About the Editors

-James Fowler has led ICIS coverage of Latin American energy markets since 2012.
+James Fowler has led ICIS' coverage of Latin American energy markets since 2012.
 He has more than nine years’ experience covering Latin American energy matters for a range of different publications, including Business News Americas and the Economist Intelligence Unit.

-Since 2015, he has focused primarily on Mexico, first as the editor of the ICIS Mexico Energy Report, which remains the flagship English language report to focus exclusively on Mexico’s natural gas and power markets.
+Since 2015, he has focused primarily on Mexico, first as the editor of the ICIS Mexico Energy Report, which remains the flagship English language report focused exclusively on Mexico’s natural gas and power markets.
 The role allowed him to be involved in the Mexican energy reforms since inception by covering the design of both the gas and power markets.
 Through the report, he was also able to publish the first OTC pricing indications for the power and clean energy certificate markets.